xmartlabs/blog/_posts/2021-07-30-Introducing-PagerTabStrip-SwiftUI-pager-view.md

 permalink: /blog/:title/
 ---

-We're incredibly thrilled to announce PagerTabStrip, the most powerful pager view fully written in SwiftUI.
+We're incredibly thrilled to announce PagerTabStrip, the most powerful pager view entirely written in SwiftUI.

-Creating a production-ready pager view could take several hours, even days of an engineering team.
-Such is the demand for pager views that Apple introduced a pager version on top of its native TabView recently but it lacks flexibility, its customization level is so limited that ends up not working in most cases.
+Creating a production-ready pager view could take several hours, even days, for an engineering team.
+Apple recently introduced a pager version on top of its native TabView, trying to address the growing demand for pager views, but it lacks flexibility.
+It is pretty much the TabView with swipe gestures.
+Its customization level is so limited that it ends up not working in most cases.

-What if I told you that with the PagerTabStrip you can create those pagers in a matter of minutes and not days.
+What if I told you that with the PagerTabStrip, you can create those pagers in a matter of minutes and not days.
 This exactly was our vision when we started to build this flexible yet powerful library.

 Let's move on and see how you can build a sophisticated pager view in terms of seconds, a code snippet worth more than a thousand words 😂.